-International Money Transfer - January 12th
+International Money Transfers - January 12th

 Over 2015, the New Zealand dollar (NZD) had quite the fall against the greenback – pushed down by a combination of lower dairy prices and improving economic conditions in the US.
 That fall also led to…– Read more

-International Money Transfer - October 14th
+International Money Transfers - October 14th

 Is the low NZ dollar disrupting your overseas travel plans?
 Consider visiting these countries instead.– Read more